managers-nft/erc6551-resources/README.md

 Jayden Windle is one of the authors of the ERC-6551 Non-fungible Token Bound Accounts proposal.
 His Twitter account might contain valuable insights, discussions, and updates regarding the ERC-6551 standard and Token Bound Accounts: https://twitter.com/jayden_windle

-https://twitter.com/BennyGiang - one of the key figures behind the ERC6551

 ## Twitter posts/threads